xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-12-arm-none-eabi-gcc-v9-3-1-1-3-released.md

 ## Known problems

-- the GDB binary with Python support was built with version 3.7, and require exactly this version in order to run properly;
+- the GDB binary with Python support was built with version 3.7, and require exactly this version in order to run properly; fixed in 9.3.1-1.4 which includes the Python run-time;
-- GDB may issue the following warning, _arm-none-eabi-gdb: warning: Couldn't determine a path for the index cache directory._; it is a known problem, caused when trying to create the cache folder (`$HOME/.cache/gdb` or `$HOME/Library/Caches/gdb`);
+- GDB may issue the following warning, _arm-none-eabi-gdb: warning:
+  Couldn't determine a path for the index cache directory._;
+  it is a known problem, caused when trying to create the cache folder (`$HOME/.cache/gdb` or `$HOME/Library/Caches/gdb`);

 ## Shared libraries